dect-e/howto-dect/index.md

 The circuit layout of RFP 37 and 43 suggests that they support both "Mode A" (+ on pin 1&2, - on pin 3&6) and "Mode B" (+ on pin 4&5, - on pin 7&8), as they have two bridge rectifiers feeding into the internal DC-DC converter.

 Manual testing indicates that PoE voltage can be applied directly (with either Mode A or Mode B pinout) without going through 802.3af negotiation.
+Unfortunately, the RFPs only establish an Ethernet link when all 8 pins are connected, so 100 Mbit/s passive PoE injectors (which replace 4 data pins with power-only pins) do not work.
+1 Gbit/s passive injectors (which use a transformer to add power to the existing data pins) should work, though.
 The RFP requires at least 37 V to function (which matches the [specifications of the PA1136NL transformer][transformer-schematic] used in the power supply section).